hoodiehq-archive/documentation/en/tutorials/map-app.md

   .fail(getCurrentPosition);
 ```

-To add some interactivity to our Hoodie Maps app, we should give our users the ability to click or tap on the map to create Markers for a location and add it to the Store.
-Once the Marker is added, we'll place it on the Map and update the list of markers below the Map.
+To add some interactivity to the Hoodie Maps app, you should give your users the ability to click or tap on the map to create Markers for a location and add it to the Store.
+Once the Marker is added, place it on the Map and update the list of markers below the Map.

 (You'll need to include the [Glyphicons Icon Font](http://glyphicons.com/) for the "remove" icon to show up next to the Marker list item, or you can just place an "X" in that span instead.)